JackShi/CellToPageViewTransition/README.md

 CellToPageViewTransition
 ========================

-iOS 7 Weather APP like navigation controller transition
+This is a demo code which present a custom navigation transition like iOS7 Weather APP transition.